hack4impact-utk/thrive/README.md

 To start debug mode, navigate to the `Run and Debug` tab in VSCode, select the mode, and click the green play button.

 ### Credits
-README template originally created by Rudra Patel and adapted for this project.
+Repository template originally created by Rudra Patel and adapted for this project.